DhruvGupta130/HotelManagementSystem/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.
+Please follow these steps:
 1. Fork the repository.
-2. Make your changes.
+2. Create a feature branch (`git checkout -b feature-name`).
+3. Make your changes and commit (`git commit -m "Added feature"`).
+4. Push to the branch (`git push origin feature-name`).
-3. Submit a pull request.
+5. Submit a pull request.

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE.txt).

-## 🙏 Acknowledgments

-Special thanks to everyone who contributed to this project!
-Your support is greatly appreciated!

 ## 🌱 Future Enhancements

-- Integrate advanced booking features like group bookings and seasonal offers.
+- **Advanced Booking Features**: Support for group bookings and seasonal offers.
-- Improve user interface with enhanced design elements for better user experience.
+- **Improved UI**: Enhanced user experience with a modern design.
-- Implement analytics for admin to track booking trends and user engagement.
+- **Analytics Dashboard**: Admins can track booking trends and user engagement.

-Thank you for checking out the **Hotel Management Project**!
-We hope you enjoy the experience and find it useful for your hotel management needs. 🏨✨
+🙏 **Thank You for Checking Out This Project!** 🚀
+Feel free to contribute and improve the system! 🏨✨